Greyfang

 Shadowbane

-Soulframe (closed beta)
+Soulframe (closed pre-alpha)

 Star Trek Online (open beta)